Copying a Remote folder using SCP

 Remote Folder: /var/www/vhosts/testsite/httpdocs

-On our local server, log in and move to the folder you wish to copy the files into, and issue the following command;
+On your local server, log in and move to the folder you wish to copy the files into, and issue the following command;

 scp -r -c blowfish arthur@123.123.123.123:/var/www/vhosts/testsite/httpdocs/* /home/newtestsite/public_html